Investigation Guide

 6. The record predates digital indexing

 Online court portals generally only index records that were entered into the court's electronic case management system.
-In most states, this means records from the 1990s or earlier are not searchable online — they exist only in paper files at the courthouse.
+In most states, this means records from the 1990s or earlier are not searchable online.
+They exist only in paper files at the courthouse.
 The digitization cutoff varies by county and by state.

 Some specific patterns worth knowing: Texas county courts generally began electronic indexing in the mid-1990s, meaning cases from the 1980s and earlier are paper-only.
-California's county superior courts vary widely — some began digitizing in the late 1980s, others not until the early 2000s.
+California's county superior courts vary widely.
+Some began digitizing in the late 1980s, others not until the early 2000s.
 Pennsylvania's UJS statewide portal covers records back to roughly 2000 for most courts, with older records requiring in-person courthouse requests.

 7. There genuinely is no record

 After working through reasons 1 through 6, there is a genuine possibility that the person simply has no public record in the systems you have searched.
 Not everyone has a criminal history, civil court involvement, or property record that would surface in a typical public records search.
-Younger adults, recent immigrants, and people who have lived in a single location their entire lives often have thin records in commercial databases even when the systems are working correctly.
+Younger adults, recent immigrants, and people who have lived in a single location their entire lives often have thin records in commercial tools even when the systems are working correctly.

 Before committing to a specific county or state court portal, these are the two services I recommend reviewing first.
 A background report aggregates sources across multiple systems and often surfaces the right jurisdiction, which then lets you verify through the official government portal.